Signed in as:

 Kathy Hewitt began shipping care packages in December 2010.
-The organization incorporate In April 2011, and filed for 501(c)(3) status.
+The organization filed for 501(c)3 status in April 2011.
 We received retroactive approval in December 2011.

 Where are we located?

 Kathy Hewitt’s nephew, whose name is Josh, was deployed to Afghanistan in December 2010.
-She wanted to send him a care package a month, but had no clue what to send since his response was always that he was fine and didn’t need anything.
+She wanted to send him a care package a month, but did not know what to send.
 She researched his small outpost, COP Wilderness, and learned he didn’t have a PX where he could buy food or hygiene products.
-She started shipping boxes to him for distribution to his troop members.
-Eventually Kathy began finding/supporting more soldiers at other locations.
+She started shipping extra care packages for him to share with his battle buddies.
+Eventually Kathy began finding/supporting more Soldiers at other locations.